Thinking of joining us?

 The social contact of being in such a choir also helps counteract feelings of loneliness and isolation - through meeting with people in similar circumstances to their own.

-It’s fun that brings joy to others, as well as helping those affected by cancer to recover.
+It’s fun that brings joy to others, as well as helping those affected by cancer or a long-term illness to recover confidence and well-being.

 Who runs the choir?